mnpham2101/ProgrammingPractice/5. Graph/Indegree_MaximumNetworkRank/Explanation.md

         * compared with max value
     * add neighbor to dfsStack to check the next node

-# Solution: use double for loop.
+# Solution 2: use double for loop.
 ## Algorithm:
 * create 2d array `adjList` to store the connections each node has. `row: node, col: the adjacent nodes`.
 The number of connections is the number of col for each row
 * instead of using DFS to get the next node, simply use double for loop the get any pair of nodes.